magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/concepts-and-components.md

 ### Vamp Lifter
 Vamp Lifter provides an API and UI for creating, configuring and managing tenants.
 It also includes an installer which is useful for bootstrapping a minimal, all-in-one topology for non-production purposes.

+### Vamp Forklift
+Forkift provides a CLI tool for creating, configuring and managing tenants.
+It also provides tooling for creating and managing release policies.

 ### Vamp
 Vamp is the main API endpoint, business logic and service coordinator.
 Vamp talks to the configured container scheduler (Kubernetes or DC/OS) and synchronizes it with Vamp Gateway Agent (VGA) via the secure key-value store.